 Smoking

 Smoking can trigger heartburn or make it feel worse once it starts.
-Smoking relaxes the valve between your stomach and your oesophagus, allowing acid to leak upwards, plus it can cause you to produce more acid.

 Changing your lifestyle can help with heartburn